Diet problems can happen when you have advanced cancer.

 A drip and a tube into your nose

-If you have a completely blocked bowel you will need to be admitted to hospital and stop eating and drinking until your bowel is working normally again.
+Your doctor will admit you to the hospital if you have a completely blocked bowel.
+You stop eating and drinking until your bowel is working normally again.

-This means you will need to have fluids through a drip into a vein (intravenously).
-This is to make sure that you don’t get dehydrated.
+This means you have fluids through a drip into a vein (intravenously).
+It prevents you from getting dehydrated.

-You will also need to have a tube into your nose and down into your stomach (a nasogastric tube or NG tube) to drain fluids and stop you feeling sick.
+You will also need to have a tube into your nose and down into your stomach.
+This is called a nasogastric tube (NG tube).
+It drains fluids and stops you feeling sick.
 This treatment gives your bowel time to rest.

 Surgery to unblock the bowel

-It may be possible to close up the bowel again.
-Or you may have to have a stoma.
-This is an opening of the bowel onto the outside of the abdomen.
-Your bowel motions come out of the opening into a plastic bag that sticks over the stoma opening.
+Your surgeon might be able to close up the bowel after removing the blockage.
+Or the bowel may open onto the outside of your tummy (abdomen).
+This is called a stoma.
+Your stools come out of the opening into a plastic bag that sticks over the stoma opening.

 A tube into your bowel to relieve the blockage

-You have a metal tube (stent) put through the blockage to help keep your bowel open.
-The doctor puts it in using an instrument called a laparoscope.
-This is a long tube with an eye piece at one end - a bit like a telescope.
+The stent helps to keep your bowel open.
+The surgeon puts it in using an instrument called a laparoscope.
+This is a long tube with a light and a camera at one end.

-First you have a small cut (incision) made in your abdominal wall.
-The doctor puts the laparoscope inside and moves it into position where the bowel is blocked.
-The doctor can see inside through the laparoscope and can position the stent in the right place.
+First, you have a small cut made in your tummy (abdominal) wall.
+The surgeon puts the laparoscope inside and moves it into the position of the blocked bowel.
+They can see inside through the laparoscope and can position the stent in the right place.

-The stent can relieve the bowel obstruction and avoid the need for a big operation.
-But this technique may not be suitable for everyone, so you will have to talk to your own specialist about it.
+The stent can relieve the blocked bowel and avoid the need for a big operation.
+This procedure might not be suitable for everyone.
+Talk to your specialist about it.

 Octreotide to help stop fluid build up

-Instead of an operation it is sometimes possible to use a drug called octreotide to help control the symptoms of a blocked bowel.
+Instead of an operation, you can sometimes have a drug called octreotide.
+It helps to control the symptoms of a blocked bowel.

 Low fibre diet

-Lowering the amount of fibre in the diet seems to help some people with a blocked bowel, by reducing the amount of stools.
+Lowering the amount of fibre in the diet seems to help some people with a blocked bowel.
+By doing this, you reduce the amount of stool.

-You can feel very sick if you are constipated.
-Don't be embarrassed to ask for help with constipation.
-Many hospital and community nurses know about constipation.
-Ask them to tell you how to prevent or relieve it.
+You can feel very sick with constipation.
+You might feel embarrassed about it too.
+But do ask for help.
+Hospital and community nurses know how to deal with constipation.
+They can tell you how to prevent or relieve it.

 Not having enough fluid in your body is called dehydration.

 Being dehydrated can make you feel sick, confused and tired.
-You might not feel like eating or drinking much so it can be difficult to prevent dehydration.
+You might not feel like eating or drinking much when you have advanced cancer.
+So it can be hard to prevent dehydration.

-But if possible, try to drink every hour or two, even if it is only sips.
+But if possible, try to drink every hour or two, even if it is only sips of your favourite fluid.
 Your doctor might give you some fluids through a drip to help.
-But this is not always the best solution if you are in the final stage of your illness.
+But this is not always the best solution if you are in the late stage of your cancer.

-Doctors have tried to reverse the effects of cachexia using appetite stimulants, steroids and parenteral nutrition (PN).
-But improvements are only temporary and don’t increase how long you live.
+Cachexia in advanced cancer can be very upsetting.
+You can feel very weak and less able to do things.
+Doctors try to reverse the effects of cachexia.
+They use appetite stimulants, steroids and in some people, tube feeding.
+But improvements are only temporary and don't increase how long you live.

-If you have cachexia it is important that you eat whenever you can face it.
+If you have cachexia, it might be helpful to eat whenever you can face it.
 Eating might not reverse the problem but can help to stabilise weight loss.
-This will help you feel better emotionally, give you more energy and improve your quality of life.
+This will help you feel better emotionally.
+It can also give you more energy and improve your quality of life.